Welcome to the Faroe Islands, May 27-30, 2018

-The overall purpose of the conference is to assess the weight of evidence and highlight new achievements on the effects of prenatal and early postnatal exposure to toxicants, as well their effects on the development The overall purpose of the proposed conference is to assess the weight of evidence and highlight new achievements on the effects of prenatal and early postnatal exposure to toxicants, as well their effects on the development of the individual throughout their lifespan.
+The overall purpose of the conference is to assess the weight of evidence and highlight new achievements on the effects of prenatal and early postnatal exposure to toxicants, as well their effects on the development.
 The overall aims of the conference are therefore:

-• to stimulate improved interaction between research strategies and needs for documentation that can inspire decision-making to protect against adverse effects from developmental exposures to environmental hazards.
+- to stimulate improved interaction between research strategies and needs for documentation that can inspire decision-making to protect against adverse effects from developmental exposures to environmental hazards or modifying.

 Philippe Grandjean and Pál Weihe, Conference Co-Chairs

 Grandjean P, Bellinger D, Bergman A, Cordier S, Davey-Smith G, Eskenazi B, Gee D, Gray K, Hanson M, van den Hazel P et al: The Faroes statement: human health effects of developmental exposure to chemicals in our environment.
 Basic Clin Pharmacol Toxicol 2008, 102(2):73-75. http://onlinelibrary.wiley.com/doi/10.1111/j.1742-7843.2007.00114.x/abstract

 Darney S, Fowler B, Grandjean P, Heindel J, Mattison D, Slikker W, Jr.: Prenatal Programming and Toxicity II (PPTOX II): role of environmental stressors in the developmental origins of disease.
 Reprod Toxicol 2011, 31(3):271. http://www.sciencedirect.com/science/article/pii/S0890623810003217?via%3Dihub